jackTaldrich/College-V-Time-Plotter/README.md

 # College V Time Plotter
-A simple Python program that plots the amount of emails sent to an address by colleges and the date/time that they were sent.
+A simple Python program that plots the acceptance rate of colleges and the date/time that the email was sent.

 ---